-Criminology is an exciting, multidisciplinary field that studies the causes and consequences of crime, as well as the procedures and policies that govern the institutions designed to address it.
+Criminology is a multidisciplinary field that studies the causes and consequences of crime, as well as the procedures and policies that govern the institutions designed to address it.

 Why study Criminology?

 The criminology program’s objective is to provide students with sound methodological and analytic skills, leading to critical understanding of criminal behavior and the operation of the criminal justice system.
 The program will prepare you for further studies, decision-making, and leadership positions in the fields of law, criminal justice administration, policy development, and national security.

 In the Classroom

 Learn from the Experts

 Housed in the Department of Sociology, the criminology program features a diverse and experienced faculty of accomplished scholars and researchers who are deeply committed to teaching and mentoring.
 Their goal is to produce scholars and practitioners who are sensitive to the social, economic, and political issues that are critical to a deeper understanding of crime and criminal justice.

 Hofstra’s criminology program offers an undergraduate major and minor, and it is designed to provide students with a broad-based liberal arts education that draws from a variety of disciplines, including sociology, philosophy, political science, psychology, and forensic linguistics.
 Exposure to these building blocks of a sound liberal arts education help prepare you for success and give you important perspectives into the human condition.